 AD35 – Acts 8:26-40

-Philip was on a preaching tour in Samaria when God sent him towards the desert to meet an Ethiopian official who was reading the bible and having a hard time understanding it.
-To this man, Philip preached about Jesus and after the official said he wanted to be baptized in water.
-Philip stopped the chariot and baptized the Ethiopian official who from all accounts then told many people about Jesus as we have today a number of Jews and believers living in Ethiopia.
+Philip was on a preaching tour in Samaria when God sent him towards the desert to meet an Ethiopian official who was reading the Bible and having a hard time understanding it.
+To this man Philip preached about Jesus.
+After the official said he wanted to be baptized in water, Philip stopped the chariot and baptized the Ethiopian official, who from all accounts then told many people about Jesus, as we have today a number of Jews and believers living in Ethiopia.

 The Ethiopian official was more than likely serving at the court of Queen Candace of Ethiopia.

 Philip was then transported by God to Azotus and he preached in all the cities until he got to Caesarea.

 8:26 Now an angel of the Lord told Philip, “Get up and go south on the road that leads from Jerusalem to Gaza.
 This is a deserted road.”
 27 So he got up and went.
 Now there was an Ethiopian eunuch, who was a member of the court of Candace, queen of the Ethiopians.
 He was in charge of all her treasures and had come up to Jerusalem to worship.
 28 Now he was returning home, seated in his chariot, and reading from the prophet Isaiah.